ArjunPrasadSarkhel/UdemyCourseEnrollBot/README.md

 #### Reminder

 **Always pay for the course that you want to support your mentor.
-These are just free coupons available for a certain period of time and not based on availaiblity.**
+These are just free coupons available for a certain period of time and not based on quantity.**